roguehistory/DIGH-HIST3812/content/en/docs/6-contact.md

 	</tbody>
 </table>

-Professor Coleman can be found online at
+Professor Coleman can be found either at

 ### Office Hours: